 Sarah is a physicist specialized in search algorithms for gravitational waves in LIGO and Virgo data coming from the coalescence of compact binary objects (these include binary neutron stars and black holes).
 She is also a member of the Virgo Collaboration which oversees the running of the Advanced Virgo gravitational-wave detector near Pisa, Italy.

-Alejandra is an associate professor at the Institute of Physics, University of Amsterdam.
+Alejandra started in this consortium as an associate professor at the Institute of Physics, University of Amsterdam.
 She did her PhD in physics at the University of Michigan studying string Theory effects on black hole physics.
+From 2023 on Alejandra became associate professor at the University of Cambridge.

 Jeroen van Dongen